andrewp-CWF/nsfishpass/README.md

 stream_table = stream table name

 [WATERSHEDID 1] -> there will be one section for each watershed with a unique section name
-watershed_id = watershed id to process
+watershed_id = watershed id to process. if multiple watersheds should be combined/processed as a single watershed, this can be a list.
-nhn_watershed_id = nhn watershed id to process
+nhn_watershed_id = nhn watershed id(s) to process
 output_schema = output schema name
 fish_observation_data = zip file containing fish observation data
-assessment_data = spatial file containing assessment data
-beaver_data = spatial file containing beaver activity data
+habitat_access_updates = spatial file containing updates to habitat or accessibility
 watershed_table = table containing watershed boundaries

 [WATERSHEDID 2] -> there will be one section for each watershed with a unique section name
-watershed_id = watershed id to process
+watershed_id = watershed id to process. if multiple watersheds should be combined/processed as a single watershed, this can be a list.
-nhn_watershed_id = nhn watershed id to process
+nhn_watershed_id = nhn watershed id(s) to process
 output_schema = output schema name
 fish_observation_data = zip file containing fish observation data
-assessment_data = spatial file containing assessment data
-beaver_data = spatial file containing beaver activity data
+habitat_access_updates = spatial file containing updates to habitat or accessibility
 watershed_table = table containing watershed boundaries

 [ELEVATION_PROCESSING]